-If you are suffering with anxiety, is it in your best interest to watch television news?
-Or can it increase your feelings of stress, tension, depression, and hopelessness?
+If you are suffering with anxiety, is it in your best interest to

 Today I was reading a popular psychology blog, PsychCentral, and there was a poll asking people how much current events affected their mood.
 I found the results of this poll disturbing.
 Over 30% of respondents claimed that their mood goes up and down depending on what is going on in the news.
 Another 30% said they sometimes get depressed over the news.